18F/uswds-jekyll/pages/about/compute.md

 New users may also want to reference the [Ceres Quick Start Guide](https://usda-ars-gbru.github.io/scinet-site/guide/quickstart).

-Many additional user guides are available under the "User Guide" dropdown list.
+Many additional user guides are available under the "User Guides" dropdown list.

 Other helpful links:<br>
 [Apply for a SCINet Account](https://usda-ars-gbru.github.io/scinet-site/signup/) to access Ceres<br>